 YPF Vaca Muerta: Who Supplies Their Proppant

-YPF is the single largest operator in Vaca Muerta and consumes an outsized share of Argentina's annual 7 Mt/yr proppant demand.
+YPF is the single largest operator in Vaca Muerta and consumes an outsized share of Argentina's proppant demand, which ran about 4 million tons in 2024 and is heading toward 8 to 10 million by 2030.
 Understanding YPF's sourcing decisions is therefore a proxy for understanding the Argentine frac sand supply chain at large.
 This page summarizes the company's footprint, completion intensity, and the direction of its supply-side diversification through 2026.

 YPF's Vaca Muerta footprint

-YPF (formerly Yacimientos Petrolíferos Fiscales, currently a publicly listed company with Argentine state majority) holds the largest acreage position in Vaca Muerta and operates flagship blocks including Loma Campana (JV with Chevron), La Amarga Chica (JV with Petronas), Bandurria Sur, Aguada del Chañar and others.
+YPF (formerly Yacimientos Petrolíferos Fiscales, currently a publicly listed company with Argentine state majority) holds the largest acreage position in Vaca Muerta and operates flagship blocks including Loma Campana (50% Chevron JV, YPF operated), La Amarga Chica (50% held by Vista since April 2025, YPF operated), Bandurria Sur, Aguada del Chañar and others.
 Company communications throughout 2024-2025 have emphasized continuous activity growth and delivery of new midstream infrastructure (VMOS) to relieve evacuation constraints.

 Proppant consumption scale

-At roughly one-third of basin-wide completions activity, YPF alone consumes something in the neighborhood of 2.0-2.5 Mt/yr of frac sand — larger than most standalone Permian operators.
-Per-well intensity is consistent with supermajor practice: 40/70 and 100 mesh, 150,000-250,000 tons per horizontal, API 19C certification required.
+At roughly one-third of basin-wide completions activity, YPF alone consumes something in the neighborhood of 1.3-1.5 Mt/yr of frac sand on 2024 volumes, larger than most standalone Permian operators, and rising as basin demand grows.
+Per-well intensity is consistent with supermajor practice: 40/70 and 100 mesh, 150,000-250,000 tons per horizontal, API 19C testing required.

 | Parameter | Value |